splunk/public-o11y-docs/metrics-and-metadata/relatedcontent-collector-apm.rst

 Enable ``cpu``, ``memory``, ``filesystem`` and ``network`` to collect their metrics.

-To learn more, see :ref:`hostmetrics-receiver`.
+To learn more, see :ref:`host-metrics-receiver`.

 ``signalfx`` exporter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^